 1. Private Debt Funds

-Private debt funds are the most common lenders for commercial real estate hard money bridge loans, Jonny Rahimi, Senior Broker at Lev Capital, told Leverage.
+Private debt funds are the most common lenders for commercial real estate hard money bridge loans, Jonny Rahimi, a financing expert at Lev, told Leverage.
 They generally can get higher leverage and LTC and will be a bit more expensive.

 - Madison Realty Capital is a real estate private equity firm based in NYC with offices in Los Angeles and Dallas.
 The firm funded a $32.5M loan for a mixed-use redevelopment on Thompson Street in New York for the borrower to install elevators in the building, upgrade and refurbish the units.
 The borrower refinanced MRC’s mortgage once these renovations were complete.